beoliver/clj-spotify-api/README.md

 The library aims to provide a series of functions that mirror the semantics of the [spotify api reference](https://developer.spotify.com/web-api/endpoint-reference/).
 These functions take a clojure map and return a clojure map.
 The returned map is guaranteed to have two keys `:method` and `:url`.
 If the endpoint requires authentication, then a third key `:authentication` is included (with a value of `true`)

+Currently only endpoints that do not require authentication have been implemented.

 As There are no dependencies, it is up to you how to use.
 As an example.

 ```clojure